Krister Kinell: Professional career

 The same year, Kinell was playing captain for the Swedish team with Anders Forsbrand, Magnus Persson and Ove Sellberg at the Hennessy Cognac Cup.

 After his playing career, Kinell worked as a club pro at Landeryd Golf Club, situated outside Linköping, and won the Swedish PGA Club Pro Championship at Båstad Golf Club in 1991.
 The victory was shared with Gunnar Mueller, since darkness made it impossible to play further playoff holes after three shared extra holes.

 Personal life, death

-Kinell graduated from the Swedish School of Sport and Health Sciences in Stockholm, but lived most of his life in his home town of Linköping, were he worked as a teacher before his professional golf career.
+Kinell graduated from the Swedish School of Sport and Health Sciences in Stockholm, but lived most of his life in his home town of Linköping, where he worked as a teacher before his professional golf career.
 After retiring from golf instructing in later life, he worked as an insurance agent.

 He was married to Cajsa and they had two children.

 He died from cancer on 13 February 2019.